 Step 11: How to Sell the Car & Make Money

-A buyer for your car would like to inspect the car just like you did in step 3.
+A buyer for your car would like to inspect the car the same you did in Step 3.

-Here you have to be smart enough to sell the car because a potential buyer may turn down your car if he finds anything faulty.
+Here you have to smart enough to sell the car immediately because a potential buyer may turn it down if he/she finds anything faulty.

 Presenting the Car to Buyers: What to Tell and What to Hide

 Never tell them that the car has being sitting for a month now.
-Avoid revealing negative points.
+Always avoid revealing negative points about the vehicle.

 Right Type of Car to a Right Type of Customer

 Demographics are very important.
 If the car you’re selling is compact and small then reach out to college students rather a family with 3 to 4 kids.

 Office going people would prefer a sedan over a SUV.